Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/InstallURPIntoAProject.md

 ### Creating the Universal Render Pipeline Asset

-The [Universal Render Pipeline Asset](universalrp-asset.md) controls the global rendering and quality settings of your Project, and creates the rendering pipeline instance.
+The [Universal Render Pipeline Asset](universalrp-asset.md) (URP Asset) contains the global rendering and quality settings of your project, and creates the rendering pipeline instance.
 The rendering pipeline instance contains intermediate resources and the render pipeline implementation.

 To create a Universal Render Pipeline Asset: